Keibert Ruiz Player Props: Nationals vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Dodgers pitching staff ranks 18th in MLB.
+- The pitching staff for the Dodgers has a collective 8.4 K/9, which ranks 23rd in MLB.

-- The Dodgers have a 4.44 team ERA that ranks 20th across all MLB pitching staffs.
+- The Dodgers have the 19th-ranked team ERA across all league pitching staffs (4.42).

-- Dodgers pitchers combine to rank 15th in baseball in home runs surrendered (62 total, 1.1 per game).
+- The Dodgers rank 16th in baseball in home runs surrendered (63 total, 1.1 per game).

-- The Dodgers are sending Gonsolin (2-1) to the mound for his seventh start of the season.
-He is 2-1 with a 1.82 ERA and 23 strikeouts in 29 2/3 innings pitched.
+- Syndergaard gets the start for the Dodgers, his 11th of the season.
+He is 1-4 with a 6.27 ERA and 33 strikeouts in 47 1/3 innings pitched.

-- In his most recent time out on Wednesday against the Atlanta Braves, the right-hander tossed 5 2/3 innings, giving up three earned runs while surrendering three hits.
+- The righty's most recent appearance came on Friday against the Tampa Bay Rays, when he tossed six innings, surrendering six earned runs while allowing eight hits.

-- The 29-year-old has an ERA of 1.82, with 7 strikeouts per nine innings, in six games this season.
-Opponents are batting .152 against him.
+- The 30-year-old has amassed a 6.27 ERA and 6.3 strikeouts per nine innings across 10 games this season, while allowing a batting average of .298 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.